 Overfishing has eroded the basis of marine life and the fishing industry has engulfed itself.
 Today the harsh life of fishermen hardly provide sustainment, don’t even think of richness!

 Trabocchi were a complex and fragile structure.
-They needed a lot of maintenance works, a lot of physical work and some money.
+They needed a lot of maintenance work, a lot of physical work and some money.
 When the daily catch wasn’t anymore enough to cover the total needed commitment they were eventually abandoned and left prone to the agents: wind, rain, waves.

 At that point, somebody had a bright idea.